“The coming era of AI will not be about man versus machine, but man with machine — collaboration, not competition.” – Satya Nadella, CEO of Microsoft

 Step 1: Assess Pain Points

 Begin by identifying workflows suited for agent-driven automation.
-Look for processes characterized by repetitive tasks, multiple decision points, cross-functional coordination, and high volumes.
+As part of strategic AI consulting services, organizations should evaluate processes characterized by repetitive tasks, multiple decision points, cross-functional coordination, and high volumes.
 DevOps operations, customer support triage, financial close processes, and compliance monitoring typically offer strong initial candidates.

 Quantify current state performance across key metrics: Processing time, error rates, resource requirements, and customer satisfaction.
 These baselines enable accurate ROI measurement after implementation.
 Involve stakeholders early to understand pain points and build support for transformation.